pwa-builder/PWABuilder/apps/blog/src/posts/macos-pwa-install/macos-pwa-install.md

 ### Conclusion

-The pwa-install component aims to improve the install process for PWAs, with the most recent update making the experience feel more native for Safari users on the new MacOS Sonoma.
-Whether you're aiming to reach MacOS, iOS, or wider audiences, this component can play for you a vital role in creating a seamless PWA installation experience.
+The pwa-install component aims to improve the install process for PWAs, with the most recent update making the experience feel more native for Safari users on the new macOS Sonoma.
+Whether you're aiming to reach macOS, iOS, or wider audiences, this component can play for you a vital role in creating a seamless PWA installation experience.

 Jump into the [demo](https://khmyznikov.com/pwa-install/), see the new features for yourself,.
 If you like the progress, feel free to [contribute](https://github.com/khmyznikov/pwa-install) features or translations through pull requests.